Places to Run

 Fair Hill South Appleton Parking Area (1987 Appleton Road, Parking Lot #5)

 - This is one of my favorite trail runs in all of Fair Hill.
 There are 2 distance options.
 The shorter run will be the actual Yellow trail which is a beautiful 3.1 mile mostly single track through the woods.
+Done in about 45 mins at a slow pace.

 - For those wanting a longer run, combine the Yellow and Red Trails for a total distance of about 6.5 miles.

 - Blue diamond trail – It is the longest of the Fair Hill marked trails at 6.7 miles and is specifically designed for use when the single track trails are muddy.
 It is quite easy to run a shorter distance as an out and back if you want to.
 This trail has a really nice section that runs right along the creek for about a mile or so also.
+Done in about 1.5 hours at a slow pace.
+Can easily make this a 10 miler by tacking on an extra loop on the road about midway through.
+This will extend the run to 2:07 hours.

 Fair Hill Covered Bridge Parking Area (Parking Lot #2 at 793 Tawes Drive, Elkton)